Satxm/mcwifipnp/README.md

 10. You can change most of the above settings once the server starts, but some options are only applied to newly joined players.

 11. You can also go back to the vanilla `Open to Lan` screen by clicking in the button on the bottom-left corner.

+12. When installed to a dedicated server, only the `UUID Fixer` function is available.
+It can only be enabled if `uuid_fixer.json` exists in the root server folder.
+The `/uuidfixer` command is available on the dedicated server side.
+This mod does nothing otherwise.

 ## For Developers
 ### Compile Fabric Artifacts